The Silver Moccasin is a 100% Indigenous-owned and operated family business.

-Victori is a 26-year-old Ojibway and Potawatomi educator, artist and Indigenous advocate.
+Victoria is a 27-year-old Ojibway and Potawatomi educator, artist and Indigenous advocate.
 She graduated with a Bachelor of Fine Arts (2018) in Criticism and Curatorial Practices at OCAD University, Toronto.
 Victoria Swain recently graduated from Nipissing University with a Bachelor of Education (2020) in Visual Arts and Language Arts.
-She enjoys drawing, painting, and print-making and her artwork have been featured in various exhibitions, such as the Aboriginal Writing and Arts Challenge (now Indigenous Arts & Stories).
+She enjoys drawing, painting, and print-making and her artworks have been featured in various exhibitions, such as the Aboriginal Writing and Arts Challenge (now Indigenous Arts & Stories).
 In this art challenge, she won first place in the visual art for the youth category (2012).
 Victoria is also an active member of the Ontario Coalition of Indigenous Peoples and a member of the Youth and Elders Council for the Nuculear Waste Management Orangzitionn.
 Look forward to future Indigenous designs and artwork from Victoria in store soon!

 “Celebrating Canada’s Indigenous History and Culture!”

 To provide a shopping experience that will inform, inspire and satisfy the desire to purchase products that are meaningful as gifts or collectables while promoting Indigenous culture and supporting Indigenous artisans.

 The Silver Moccasin opened its doors in August of 2007 and shortly thereafter launched the first online store, which has been growing and gathering a solid online customer base ever since.
-The physical store was closed as of January 30th, 2019.
+The physical store closed as of January 30th, 2019.

 We are very happy to be doing what we do for a living!
 Making crafts and creating artwork is a favourite pastime of ours.
 Some of the products we produce ourselves and include original paintings on canvas, art cards, dream catchers, leather bags, jewelry, friendship and talking feathers, smudge kits and craft kits.
 Other products are purchased directly from Indigenous artisans in our local community and other First Nations communities in Canada.
 We hope you enjoy your visit and please do come back so you don’t miss out on new products and updates on news and events!